d3/d3-array/README.md

 <a name="greatestIndex" href="#greatestIndex">#</a> d3.<b>greatestIndex</b>(<i>iterable</i>[, <i>comparator</i>]) · [Source](https://github.com/d3/d3-array/blob/master/src/greatestIndex.js), [Examples](https://observablehq.com/@d3/d3-least)
 <br><a name="greatestIndex" href="#greatestIndex">#</a> d3.<b>greatestIndex</b>(<i>iterable</i>[, <i>accessor</i>])

-Returns the index of the greatest element of the specified *iterable* according to the specified *comparator* or *accessor*.
-If the given *iterable* contains no comparable elements (*i.e.*, the comparator returns NaN when comparing each element to itself), returns -1.
+Returns the index of the greatest element of the specified *iterable* according to the specified *comparator* or *accessor*, ignoring any non-comparable element (*i.e.*, the comparator returns NaN when comparing the element to itself).
+If the given *iterable* contains no comparable elements, returns -1.
 If *comparator* is not specified, it defaults to [ascending](#ascending).
 For example:

 ```js
 const array = [{foo: 42}, {foo: 91}];